Bridgerton (2020-2024)

 Bridgerton (L to R) Florence Hunt as Hyacinth Bridgerton, Luke Newton as Colin Bridgerton, Ruth Gemmell as Lady Violet Bridgerton, Jonathan Bailey as Anthony Bridgerton, Will Tilston as Gregory Bridgerton and Luke Thompson as Benedict Bridgerton © LIAM DANIEL / NETFLIX 2020

-Bridgerton (2020-) is a period drama inspired by Julia Quinn’s historic romance novels about a large powerful family, the Bridgeton’s and their closest acquaintances.
-Set against the backdrop of Regency England, this eight-part series is a saga of lust, greed and betrayal.
-The plot will be centred around the Bridgerton family as they navigate the “marriage mart” in high society London.
+Bridgerton (2020-2024) is a period drama inspired by Julia Quinn’s historic romance novels about a large and powerful family, the Bridgertons and their closest acquaintances.
+Set against the backdrop of Regency England, the series is a saga of love and betrayal.
+The plot centres around the Bridgerton children as they navigate the marriage mart in high society London.

-The production visited The Historic Dockyard Chatham during filming.
+For Series 1, the production visited The Historic Dockyard Chatham.
 The exterior of the Ropery and Officer’s Terrace were used as stand ins for various London streets and the Tarred Yarn Store was transformed into a boxing club.
 No 3 Mezzanine stands in as a venue for a public Boxing match.
 Meanwhile, Commissioner’s House Garden stands in as the Bridgerton family garden for several scenes.

 The Historic Dockyard Chatham is located on the River Medway and has become a popular filming location in Kent.
 Features include Georgian and Victorian buildings with cobbled streets, a maritime environment and a dry dock.
 Previous productions that have filmed there include: Call The Midwife (2012-2020), Pennyworth (2019) and Belgravia (2020).

-Series 1 of Bridgerton will be released on Netflix on Friday 25th December 2020.
+The first series of Bridgerton was released on Netflix on 25th December 2020.

 For more information about Kent’s Filming History please visit our Movie Map.